 Who is eligible to attend Camp Koala?

-Any child aged 7-12, who has experienced the loss of a parent, primary caregiver or sibling is eligible to attend our Youth Camp Koala.
-Any teen 13-18 is invited to attend our Teen Camp, premiering in the spring of 2013.
+RESIDENTIAL CAMPS: Any child aged 7-12, who has experienced the loss of a parent, primary caregiver or sibling is eligible to attend our Youth Camp Koala.
+Any teen 13-18 is invited to attend our Teen Camp.
 Applications are reviewed by our staff to ensure that camp is right for each child.
 Please submit your application early, as camp always fills up quickly.

 Kids Learn to be Kids again